ctrlcccv/ctrlcccv.github.io/content/code-en/2025-06-25-function-expression/index.md

 Start practicing by converting some of your existing function declarations to function expressions.
 Try building a simple calculator or form validator using only function expressions - you'll quickly see how they improve code organization and readability.

-Next, we'll explore JavaScript variable declarations in depth.
-Understanding why we use `const` for function expressions and the differences between `var`, `let`, and `const` will help you write more secure and maintainable code!
+**What's Next**: In our next article, we'll dive into JavaScript variable declarations - specifically why modern developers avoid `var` and when to choose `let` vs `const`.
+Understanding these declarations will help you write more predictable code and avoid common variable scoping pitfalls that can break your applications.
+[Check out our comprehensive guide to JavaScript var vs let vs const](/code-en/2025-06-27-let-const/)!

 How has your experience been learning function expressions?
 Share any challenges you've faced or creative ways you've used them in the comments below!
 Let's learn together and build a stronger foundation for your JavaScript journey. 🚀